web-eid/web-eid.js/README.md

 ![European Regional Development Fund](https://github.com/e-gov/RIHA-Frontend/raw/master/logo/EU/EU.png)

-`web-eid.js` — add strong authentication and digital signing with electronic ID smart cards to web applications with the Web eID JavaScript library. `web-eid.js` is a thin wrapper on top of the messaging interface provided by the Web eID browser extension.
+`web-eid.js` — add secure authentication and digital signing with electronic ID smart cards to web applications with the Web eID JavaScript library. `web-eid.js` is a thin wrapper on top of the messaging interface provided by the Web eID browser extension.

 ## Quickstart

-Complete the three steps below to add strong authentication and digital signing support to your web application front end.
+Complete the three steps below to add secure authentication and digital signing support to your web application front end.
 Instructions for the back end are available [here]().